I know you have this question while entering a niche or researching the internet to select a profitable niche.

 Else, you can be the only one who can provide two services which are related to that niche.

-Example: If you are an experienced web developer, rather than choosing only web development.
-Learn digital marketing and provide the service with both the skills.
-So, your customer doesn’t have to hire or outsource for a digital marketer.
+For example: If you are an experienced web developer, rather than choosing only web development.
+Learn digital marketing and provide the service with both skills.
+So, your customer doesn’t have to hire or outsource a digital marketer.
 And you stand out among your competition.

 The Growth Cycle (MassTrust Blueprint)

-You select a niche, learn about it before you start working in it.
-Blog about it, then consultations, mentor about it to others.
-Then with the community and trust you built you make a start-up and introduce your product.
+You select a niche and learn about it before you start working on it.
+Blog about it, then give consultations and mentor others about it.
+Then with the community and trust, you make a start-up and introduce your product.

 Then, you dive deep into the niche or expand your niche and repeat the cycle.

-I believe this is the way for growth.
+I believe this is the way to growth.
 You should never stop learning.

 What Happens If I Realise That The Niche Is Not For Me?